mykin-ai/expo-audio-stream/README.md

 - `PlaybackModes`: Constants for playback modes (PlaybackModes.REGULAR, PlaybackModes.VOICE_PROCESSING, PlaybackModes.CONVERSATION)
 - `SampleRate`: Supported sample rates (16000, 44100, or 48000 Hz)
 - `RecordingEncodingType`: Encoding type for recording ('pcm_32bit', 'pcm_16bit', or 'pcm_8bit')

+- `AudioEvents`: Enumeration of event names emitted by the module.
+- `DeviceReconnectedReason`: Enumeration of reasons for device reconnection events.
+- `DeviceReconnectedEventPayload`: Payload type for device reconnection events.
+- `SuspendSoundEventTurnId`: Constant turn ID that suppresses sound events for a specific playback.

+- `IAudioBufferConfig`: Configuration for the jitter buffer (sizes, thresholds, timing).
+- `IAudioPlayPayload`: Structured payload used when enqueuing buffered audio frames.
+- `IAudioFrame`: Individual audio frame representation used by buffering internals.
+- `BufferHealthState`: Health state classification for the jitter buffer.
+- `IBufferHealthMetrics`: Health metrics snapshot of the buffer (levels, underruns, etc.).
+- `IAudioBufferManager`: Interface for buffer manager implementations.
+- `BufferedStreamConfig`: Configuration for starting buffered audio streams.
+- `SmartBufferConfig`: Configuration for adaptive buffer behavior.
+- `SmartBufferMode`: Modes for adaptive buffering strategies.
+- `NetworkConditions`: Network conditions used to guide adaptive buffering.

+Advanced exports (for low-level/advanced usage):

+- `AudioBufferManager`, `SmartBufferManager`: Buffer manager implementations.
+- `FrameProcessor`, `QualityMonitor`: Processing and quality monitoring utilities.

 All methods are static and most return Promises that resolve when the operation is complete.
 Error handling is built into each method, with descriptive error messages if operations fail.